Barbecued Lamb Rib Chop with Celery Root & Parsnip Purée

 • 1 1/4 ounces port wine

 • Salt to taste

-4. Remove lamb from the marinade.
-Sear over medium-high heat in ovenproof pan until browned.
+- Remove lamb from the marinade.
+Sear over medium-high heat on pre-heated grill or in ovenproof pan until browned.
 Transfer pan to a 400°F oven and roast lamb until it is medium-rare, about 150°F. Remove lamb to rest for 5 minutes; cut into chops.